 When you first join Pinterest, pinning seems simple.
-You upload an image and a link to a board you have and voila -- you've got a pin!
-The fervor sets in: You begin to pin all the things you can.
-Photographs!
-Infographics!
-Logos!
-Icons!
+You upload an image and a link to a board you have, and voila -- you've got a pin.
+The fervor sets in and you begin to pin all the things you can find: photographs, infographics, logos, icons.
 As long as it's an image, it gets pinned.

 But if you're trying to grow your business through Pinterest, that strategy won't help you at all.